base R

 - tidyverse makes sense for most

-- tidyverse supported and promoted by Rstudio
+- tidyverse supported and promoted by Posit (Rstudio)

 - Ecosystem emerges, following the tidyverse rules